reekKiE/CompleteSuicideManual-En/English/chapter_1.md

 Brovarin was sold only in units of 100 mg.
 He swallowed 20 grams, which was enough to reach a lethal dose of 10 -- 30 grams.
 It is said that if you drink alcohol with these sleeping pills, the effect will be ten times greater.
 He probably heard this from his brother.

-### Case Study 2: A student who took 50 tablets of Brovarin and left a "record of death"
+### Case study 2: A student who took 50 tablets of Brovarin and left a "record of death"

 In May 1972, a 20-year-old student slipped from his chair in his room and died.
 There is a suicide note on the table in his room, a brand new notebook titled "The Last Moments", which begins with "I did not escape from this society due to the influence of the so-called misanthropy.
 The reason why I want to disappear now is because I feel that now It was the right time that made me decide to commit suicide.”